Azure/azure-quickstart-templates/301-jenkins-vmss-blue-green/README.md

    The following details will be displayed in the `Outputs` section:

    * `ADMIN_USERNAME`: The admin username for the Jenkins master VM and the VM's in the VMSS's.
-You need to use the private key paired with the public key you passed in during provision to authenticate with these machines.
+You need to use the private key paired with the public key you passed in during the provision to authenticate with these machines.
    * `JENKINS_URL`: The URL for the Jenkins instance.
    * `SSH`: The SSH command to create a tunnel through which you can login and manage the Jenkins instance securely.
    * `TOMCAT_URL`: The URL for the Tomcat service.